Previous dayFebruary 7, 2026Next day

 7.7 km---✓ ReviewedUSGS →

-A magnitude 2.4 earthquake was recorded 120 km S of Unalaska, Alaska on February 7, 2026 at 23:46 UTC.
-This was a shallow crustal earthquake, focused at 7.7 km depth.
+On February 7, 2026, worldwide seismic activity registered a magnitude 2.4 earthquake 120 km S of Unalaska, Alaska at 23:46 UTC.
+At a depth of 7.7 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 52.794°, -166.631°.
+Coordinates: 52.794°, -166.631°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-07